pete-dnae/assay-screening-proj/docs/developer-briefing.md

 The other side to the database is that it contains Experiments.
 Scientists can create and then design experiments in the Web App, which get saved in the database.

 An experiment design is centered around what we call a *Rules Script*.
 This is a mini-program in a very simple domain specific language.
+Like this: (Taken from app/model_builders/reference_data.py)

+    V ver-1
+    P Plate1
+    A Titanium-Taq              1-12  A-H 0.02 M/uL
+    A (Eco)-ATCC-BAA-2355       1,5,9 B   1.16 x
+    A (Eco)-ATCC-BAA-9999       2     C,D 1.16 x
+    # This is a comment
+    P Plate42
+    T Plate1 1 B                1-12  A-H   20 dilution
+    A Pool_1                    1-3   A-H    1 x
+    A Ec_uidA_6.x_Eco63_Eco60   4-9   A-H  0.4 uM

 It's little more than a series of *plate* declarations, interspersed with lines of text that say "I want to put this *reagent* and this *concentration* into these cells".
 You can specify the cells singly, in blocks or in sets.
 You can also put in similar lines that describe the *transfer* of some liquid from a well on plate into some well(s) on another.

-The Web App provides an editor for this script, and shows alongside the resultant allocation that the user is defining with the rules script, by way of feedback.
+The Web App provides an editor for this script, that provides live graphical feedback on the allocation being created.

 We anticipate the app being extended fairly continuously to cover things like automating the programming of lab robots.
 And helping to keep track of such